A Personal Perspective - Inversion for Brain Health

 Following an inversion, I feel more creative, energetic and have more clarity of thought.
 Physically, the effects of lengthening the spine and relieving pressure on the hips, knees, and ankles are refreshing.
 Even reversing the pull of gravity on your face is invigorating!

 I sometimes wonder if the loss of motor skills is associated with the loss of proper blood flow and oxygen to the brain?
 Could the answer be this simple?
 Or, is blood flow just one aspect of neurodegeneration?
-How much of a role does blood flow have in contributing to dementia and Alzheimer's disease?
+How much of a role does blood flow have in contributing to Dementia and Alzheimer's disease?
 There are always more questions to be asked.

 One thing though, clearly and emphatically - Never hang upside down without consulting a doctor or physical therapist first!
 For some, the practice could cause far more problems than benefits.
 Inversion is particularly dangerous for those with hypertension, elevated eye pressure or glaucoma, cardiac disease, or obesity.
 If a doctor clears you, consider adding to your routine walking a mile, then inverting for a couple of minutes.